argilla-io/biome-text/docs/docs/documentation/basics.md

     type: TextClassification
     labels: ["positive", "negative"]
 ```
 In this example, we only define the `name` and the task we want to train our model on, using the ``head`` parameter, the rest is configured from defaults.
-In biome.text we try to provide we sensible defaults so you don't have to configure everything just to start experimenting, but there are many things you can tune and configure.
+In biome.text we try to provide sensible defaults so you don't have to configure everything just to start experimenting, but there are many things you can tune and configure.

 In particular, a `Pipeline` has the following configurable components: